-Catalysts are designed to function for a limited time, and require replacement.
-How long a vehicles CAT will last depends on how completely the engine burns fuel before presenting it the to the CAT and also on the quality of the CAT.
+How long a vehicles catalytic converter lasts will depend on how completely the engine burns fuel before presenting it the to the catalytic converter and also on the quality of the CAT.
 Factory CATs should normally last 7 to 10 years.
-Aftermarket CATs should work for at least half that.
-We see CAT failures most often in vehicles which have been poorly maintained and which have produced high emissions in more then one category.
+Catalytic converter failures most often occur on vehicles which have been poorly maintained and which have produced high emissions in more then one category.

-Location: The catalytic converter exterior is usually made of stainless steel.
-The CAT looks very similar to a muffler except it contains a catalyst substrate within and is normally located in the exhaust system before the muffler and after the exhaust manifold.
-Most often you will located the CAT underneath your vehicle towards the center of the exhaust system.
+Location: The CAT is normally located in the exhaust system before the muffler and after the exhaust manifold.
+The catalytic converter exterior is usually made of stainless steel.
+The catalytic converter looks very similar to a muffler except it contains a catalyst substrate within.
+Most often you will fiind the catalytic converter located underneath your vehicle towards the center of the exhaust system.
 On certain 4 and 6 cylinder model engines you will see the CAT directly after the exhaust manifold.
 On these model vehicles the CAT and exhaust manifold may be one unit, and may include a second or third CAT further down the exhaust system; but always before the muffler.

-For the Smog Test: During the smog inspection the smog technician will visually inspect the CAT for presence and proper connection.
+For the Smog Test: During the smog inspection the smog technician will visually inspect the catalytic converter for presence and proper connection.
 Should your vehicle fail the smog test the CAT may be suspect.
-A vehicle's CAT usually becomes plugged after a material breakdown within it normally due high exhaust temperatures and rich fuel.
+A vehicle's catalytic converter usually becomes plugged after a material breakdown within it normally due high exhaust temperatures and rich fuel.
 After first inspecting the fuel and ignition systems, an intrusive CAT test and Back Pressure/Vacuum test may be performed.
-These tests will determine whether the CAT is plugged.
+These tests will determine whether the catalytic converter is plugged.
 The important thing here is this... if in fact the CAT is damaged, it is important to ensure a pre-existing problem is not the culprit.